What to Expect at The NUBE Experience: FAQ

 - Phones are permitted at most sites but need to be on silent and in a pocket or bag.
 Photography is not allowed on most of the tour sites.

 For the Industry Tour Day, we will do our best to assign buses and tour routes that are closely aligned with your major listed on your NUBE Experience registration form and/or your learning community assignment.
-It is important to note that you may tour at least one company or site that is not aligned with your major.
-That's OK.
+It is important to note that you may tour a company or site that is not aligned with your major.
+That's okay.
 It's important that you know and understand other fields of engineering so that you have a working knowledge of what engineers are, what they do, and the impact they have on the world.
 Here are some general guidelines:

-- Buses will be assigned and you will be required to stay on that bus throughout the day.
+- You will be assigned a bus.
+You will be required to stay on that bus throughout the day.

 - You will not be allowed to switch buses during the trip, as we will have attendance rosters to log students who enter/depart the buses.
 We don't want to leave anyone behind.

 - No student will be allowed to drive to/from any of the locations during the industry tours.